wp-plugins/better-click-to-tweet/readme.txt

 == Changelog ==

+= 4.3 =
+* added translation support (internationalization or i18n) to the button on the visual editor.
+Now the entire plugin is translatable!
+* updated swedish, finnish, and spanish language files.

 = 4.2.1 =
 * added German and Swedish translations, updated info in readme with link to instructions for migrating from Click To Tweet to Better Click To Tweet.
 * made minor change to the bcttstyle.css (sample) file that was bugging me on hover.